A Child Is Born, A Son Is Given

-If we think about this passage in the context of the mess going on in the time of the prophesy it must have been meant to give great relief and hope to the people.
+If we think about this passage in the context of the mess going on at the time of the prophecy, it must have been meant to give great relief and hope to the people.
 What a contrast to Ahaz!
-King Ahaz ran amok and left a trail of abject ruin and disobedience throughout his rule.
-“So goes the king, so goes the people!”
+King Ahaz ran amok and left a trail of disastrous ruin and disobedience throughout his rule.
+So goes the king, so goes the people!

 But there was hope of a new, promised King that would rule someday and usher in a time of perfect peace and goodness!

 This king would be the royal mediator of perfect wholeness.
-And he would bring about the most important peace of all… peace between God and man!
-He would be the bridge to a perfect intimate and everlasting relationship of complete wholeness between His subjects and the true God!
+And he would bring about the most important peace of all.
+Peace between God and man!
+He would be the bridge to a perfect, intimate, and everlasting relationship of complete wholeness between His subjects and the true God!

 Leave a Reply